sinandomeng/password-checker/readme.md

 <h2>Simple Password Analyzer</h2>

-After cloning, perform this tasks on the console in the root directory
+After cloning, create a database named 'password_analyzer' in your local machine and perform this tasks on the console in the root directory

 - composer install
-- create a database named 'password_analyzer' in your local machine
 - php artisan migrate
 - php artisan serve
 - Then in browser, visit <http://127.0.0.1:8000>